 High amounts of deoxidizers and other chemicals in the flux melt and travel as slag droplets through the arc into the puddle.

 In the puddle, slag reacts with impurities and traps them.
 As the puddle cools, the pressure differences push the slag to the surface.

 Other chemicals in the flux improve arc stability.
 For example, when welding with alternating current (AC), the arc tends to extinguish between the current cycles.
 Flux that contains potassium creates a plasma gas that lasts longer and sustains the arc.

-At the end of the rod’s tip, the wire melts within the flux for a very short distance.
+At the rod’s tip, the wire melts within the flux for a very short distance.
 This leaves the flux around intact in the form of a crater.
 Within this crater, the energy density is much higher than outside of it.

 5. Protects the bead’s surface

 The slag that concentrates on top of the bead keeps protecting it from the air until the temperature drops low enough to avoid oxidation.